icebob/moleculer-java-site/src/actions.md

----
-title: Actions
+## About Actions
----

-The actions are the callable/public methods of the service.
+Actions are the callable/public methods of the Services.
 The action calling represents a remote-procedure-call (RPC).
 It has request parameters and returns a response like an HTTP service.

-If there are multiple instances of services, the broker invokes instances according to the specified call strategy.
+If there are multiple instances of Services, the Service Broker invokes instances according to the specified call strategy.
 [Read more about balancing](balancing.html).